Sourdough Starter for Beginners- No Scale Needed

 The Seven-Day Process: It Doesn’t Have to Be Perfect

-Your starter is a living system, but it’s not a delicate one.
+Your starter is a living system, but it’s not a fragile one.
 A few hours off schedule here and there won’t harm it.
 The key is simply to keep feeding it regularly and pay attention to the signs it gives you—bubbles, aroma, and activity.

 Reviving a Neglected Starter

-If your starter has been sitting untouched for weeks or months, it may need extra care.
+If your starter has been sitting untouched for weeks or months, it may need some extra care.
 Here’s how to bring it back:

-4. Watch for activity – Bubbles, a pleasant tangy smell, and rising levels indicate it's coming back to life!
+• Watch for activityBubbles, a pleasant tangy smell, and rising levels indicate it's coming back to life!

 Troubleshooting Your Starter: When Things Don’t Go as Planned